Comparing the rankings obtained from two biodiversity indices: the Fair Proportion Index and the Shapley Value: Comparing the rankings induced by the different indices

 \subsection{Original vs. modified Shapley Value}

 We now compare the ranking order of taxa obtained from the original and the modified Shapley Value.
 Recall that $SV_{T^r}(a)$ and $\widetilde{SV}_{T^r}(a)$ differ only by the summand $\frac{PD^r(a)}{n}$ (see Equation \eqref{eq:1}).
 Therefore, note that the difference between the two versions of the Shapley Value can be of any size.
-In particular, if we choose the branch lengths of $T^r$ so long that $PD^r(a) \geq n$ for all $a \in X$, the difference between $SV_T(a)$ and $\widetilde{SV}_T(a)$ will increase as $n$ increases.
+In particular, if we choose the branch lengths of $T^r$ so long that $PD^r(a) > n$ for all $a \in X$, the difference between $SV_{T^r}(a)$ and $\widetilde{SV}_{T^r}(a)$ will increase as $n$ increases.

 But on the other hand, it can easily be seen that the values are highly correlated, because if $\widetilde{SV}_{T^r}(a)$ gets larger, so does $SV_{T^r}(a)$ (by Equation \eqref{eq:1}).
 So the values can be made arbitrarily different, but the correlation necessarily affects the ranking of the different taxa.
 This motivates our analysis of the rankings obtained from the two values instead of the values themselves.
 We will see in our simulation study that the rankings grow more and more alike with an increasing tree size.

-However, before we present our simulation result, we state the following simple lemma which makes such a simulation unnecessary for ultrametric trees.
+However, before we present our simulation result, we state the following simple proposition which makes such a simulation unnecessary for ultrametric trees.

 \begin{proposition} Let $T^r$ be a rooted binary phylogenetic tree on taxon set $X$.
 If $T^r$ is ultrametric, then the rankings implied by $SV_{T^r}(a)$ and $\widetilde{SV}_{T^r}(a)$ are identical. \end{proposition}